-You are starting your business and already there are some leads coming in the pipe.
-You have hired a few ambitious sales reps but you are at a loss as to how to structure your sales team—We are here to help.
+You are starting your business, with leads already coming in the pipe.
+You have hired a few ambitious sales reps but you’re at a loss as to how to much sales team structure is necessary for a successful setup.

 There are a few ways to structure your sales organization.
-First, you can, of course, dispatch them according to location.
+First, you can dispatch them according to location.
 Maybe you have people in the Bay area or covering the Midwest.
-A bit of training, some commission scheme and a location and away they go.
+Schedule some training, sort out a commission scheme, place the location, and away they go.

 You have effectively built an island.